You Can Feel Better

 Now, as a Registered Dietitian Nutritionist, I help fellow Ehlers Danlos Syndrome (EDS) and Hypermobility Spectrum Disorder (HSD) patients with nutrition because everyone deserves to feel better.

-• Build a nutritionally adequate diet that supports your Ehlers-Danlos Syndrome diagnosis
+- Build a nutritionally adequate diet that supports an Ehlers-Danlos Syndrome diagnosis

-• Find ways to optimize your diet to decrease chronic pain and fatigue
+- Find ways to optimize their diet to decrease chronic pain and fatigue

 What can I do for you?